cicsdev/cics-bundle-scripts/ucdtemplates/README.md

     1. **Applications** > select application > **Environments** > **Create Environment**
     1. Select the environment > **Add Base Resources** > select the CICS resources to deploy the application to.
     1. **Configuration** > **Environment Properties** > set the following properties:
-        1. cics.platform.home to the CICS platform home zFS directory where the CICS bundle will be deployed to
+        1. cics.platform.home to the CICS platform home zFS directory where the CICS bundle will be deployed to.
         1. cics.platform.properties to the properties used when resolving all bundles in this environment.
 This is optional.
     1. **Save**
 1. Create the application processes, such as to deploy and undeploy the application.
 For example: